CactusZ/Trithemius/README.md

 Hello,

-This is Trithemius project.
-The task of this project is to hide information in audio (at least for now) files, that is also called Audio Steganography.
+This is _**Trithemius**_ project.
+The task of this project is to hide information in audio (at least for now) files, that is also called **Audio Steganography**.
 Trithemius uses Node.js to implement server and Java to implement steganography process.

-This project is University task.

 Client folder contains client side source code: HTML, CSS, JS.
 Java folder contains Java steganography tool adopted for usage by server.
 See steganography_tool.java main method description.